 Etape Caledonia is certainly an event for the whole family to enjoy, whether or not you are a keen cyclist, and the excitement over the whole weekend is tangible!

-The highlight of the Scottish cycling calendar, the Marie Curie Cancer Care Etape Caledonia, takes place this year on Sunday 8th May 2017.
-An 81 mile circular challenge, and open to riders aged between 18 and 80, it is Britain's first mass closed-road cycling event and traverses some of the most beautiful parts of Highland Perthshire.
+The highlight of the Scottish cycling calendar, the Marie Curie Cancer Care Etape Caledonia, an 81 mile circular challenge, and open to riders aged between 18 and 80, it is Britain's first mass closed-road cycling event and traverses some of the most beautiful parts of Highland Perthshire.

 For more information please visit www.etapecaledonia.co.uk